 What is Wor Wonton Soup?

-“Wor” is the Chinese word for “everything” meaning this amazing Wonton soup is loaded up with flavor!
+This amazing Wonton soup is loaded up with flavor!
 I’ve added in some of my favorite veggies like bok choy, carrots and broccoli!
 You can add extra veggies or change it up to add in your favorites!

 The wontons in this recipe are homemade and oh so worth the time they take!
 The best thing about making wontons is you can prepare them and then freeze them.
 Frozen wontons take about 8 minutes to cook meaning if you have freezer full of wontons you can whip up a bowl of this amazingly impressive soup in about 15 minutes including prep!
 It’s healthy and delicious and definitely one of my favorite lunches!